fuhaililab/sc2MeNetDrug/docs/dimensionReduction.md

 * `tsne_result.RData`: Saves the data after the T-SNE algorithm in a variable named  `tsne_result`.
 The data is a data frame with 2 columns representing 2 dimensions, and the number of rows is equal to the number of samples after preprocessing.

-## Video Demnostration

-<iframe width="700" height="485" src="https://www.youtube.com/embed/z67ET2RFFmE" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Methodology

 Dimension reduction analysis in sc2MeNetDrug involves several steps:

-First, select first 2048 variable genes.
-To select variable genes, local polynomial regression is used to fit the relationship of log(variance) and log(mean).
-Then, standardize the gene expression values using the observed mean and expected variance (given by the fitted line).
-Gene expression variance is then calculated on the standardized values after clipping.
-This is done by `FindVariableFeatures` with `selection.method` set as `"vst"` in the`Seurat` package<sup>[1]</sup>.
+1. First, select the initial 2000 variable genes.
+To identify these genes, local polynomial regression fits the relationship between log(variance) and log(mean).
+Subsequently, gene expression values are standardized using the observed mean and the expected variance (determined by the fitted line).
+The variance of gene expression is calculated on the standardized values after clipping.
+This procedure is automatically executed by the sctranform function in the Seurat package.

-Next, use the auto encoder to reduce the dimensions from 2048 to 64.
-First, use min-max normalization based on the genes to normalize the data in these 2048 genes.
-Then, train the data in the auto encoder.
-The structure of the auto encoder is described as follows.
-In the encoder part, we have four dense layers with output dimensions 1024, 512, 128 and 64.
-After each dense layer, a batch normalization layer is added to speed up convergence.
-After the second and third dense layer, we add a dropout layer with drop out percentages set as 0.2 and 0.3.
-In the decoder part, we have four dense layers with output dimensions 128, 512, 1024 and 2048.
-After each dense layer, a batch normalization layer is added.
-The activation function of each layer is ReLU.
-In the training part, we set the loss function as MSE, the optimizer as “Adam”, the epoch to be 15 and batch size to be 128.
-The auto encoder is done using the`Keras` package for R.

-Finally, T-SNE is used to further reduce the data to two dimensions.
-If the user checks the "Use auto encoder result" checkbox, the application will use the output of the encoder as the input of the T-SNE algorithm, otherwise, the application will directly use the normalized data with the first 2048 variable genes.
-T-SNE is done using the`Rtsne` R package.
+2. Next, Principal Components Analysis (PCA) is applied to these 2000 variable genes.
+These genes are then projected into 50 dimensions in order as 50 different principal components (PCs).

+3. Finally, the UMAP<sup>1</sup> method will be used on the first \\(x\\) PCs and further project data into 2 dimensions, where \\(x\\) is the number of PCs selected by the user.

 ## References

-1. Stuart, T. *et al.* Comprehensive Integration of Single-Cell Data. *Cell* (2019) doi:10.1016/j.cell.2019.05.031.
+1. McInnes, L, Healy, J, UMAP: Uniform Manifold Approximation and Projection for Dimension Reduction, ArXiv e-prints 1802.03426, 2018